PAYLHORSE-Software/VETS/README.md

 ## FEATURES

+- **Unintrusive:** No overlays, drag-to-capture shenanigans or multi-window setups.
+Fix VETS to an area of your screen, and update translation with a keypress.
+Translation is organized into an ordered list of 'packets', one for each block of text.
+- **Universal:** VETS works through screen capture: if it's visible on your screen, then VETS can read it for you.
+- **Romaji Processing:** Optional phonetic transcription, for those learning to read!
-- **Cutting-Edge OCR and Translation:** The gcloud and DeepL set up might be a little involved, but the end result really is the best of the best screen translation: take our word for it.
+- **Cutting-Edge OCR and Translation:** The gcloud and DeepL set up might be a little involved, but the end result really is the best of the best screen reading.

 ## REQUIREMENTS